just1984/All_Tabs_2_TXT_Plugin/README.md

 1. Navigate to the Tools menu on the toolbar.
 2. Find the Save Tab Contents To File option and click on it.
 3. All open tabs content will be saved into a single .txt file.
-4. Find this file in your tmp-folder (make sure to back it up)
+4. Find this file on your Desktop

 ## Compatibility
 This plugin is compatible with Android Studio versions starting from 203.6668.168.
 The compatibility range will be updated as the plugin gets updated.